 Greg Smith is always working to create new ways for his students to learn.
 A member of the Lakeland’s faculty since 2003, Dr. Smith is co-founder of Lakeland Undergraduate Research Experience (LURE), which allows students to work alongside their faculty as peers in conducting primary research.
 Greg always has students in the program that he pushes to explore new avenues in science.
 He partnered with fellow biology faculty member Paul Pickhardt to create Lakeland’s tropical biology course in Belize, an amazing hands-on opportunity to conduct research in the rainforest.
 Students find in Greg a supportive mentor who’s quick with a smile.
 Greg also serves as the faculty advisor for the college’s chapter of Habitat for Humanity.

-Executive Secretary of Membership and President Elect
+Executive Secretary of Membership, Website Editor, and Past President

 Paul Pickhardt is an Associate Professor of Biology at Lakeland College in Sheboygan, Wisconsin.
 He teaches Ecology, Evolution, Environmental Science, Life Sciences II (Diversity of Life), Tropical Biology, Invertebrate Biology and Parasitology, Botany, Forestry, Scientific Analysis and Writing, and an Environment and Consumption course.
 Paul’s research program focuses on the ecotoxicology of mercury at the base of aquatic food webs and he’s particularly interested in how sub-lethal concentrations of mercury accumulate, are transferred, and impact primary producers and their invertebrate consumers in freshwater habitats.
 He has been a member of ACUBE since 2007 and is delighted to be serving on the steering committee from 2011 to 2013.
 For more about Paul, see his website at http://www.lakeland.edu/Academics/faculty/ pickhardt/research.asp